OpenModelica/jupyter-openmodelica/README.md

 #### A note about plotting:
 The plotting is done with the help of Dygraph javascript.
 If plot does not works, make sure the "dygraph-combined.js" is in the current working directory.

+# DOCKER JupyterNotebook-OPENMODELICA Kernel

+A Docker container to run jupyter-notebook openmodelica Kernel

+Requirements

+  1. docker, To install docker see https://docs.docker.com/engine/installation/

+USAGE

+  To build jupyter-openmodelica

+  1. clone the project
+  2. cd jupyter-openmodelica
+  3. docker build -t jupyteropenmodelica .

+  After building the image jupyteropenmodelica, we are now ready to run the jupyter-openmodelica in docker container

+To use it, run:

+  docker run -p 8888:8888 jupyteropenmodelica